chef/chef-web-docs/chef_master/source/integrate_compliance_chef_server.rst

 Software prerequisites
 =====================================================

+* |chef compliance| server version 1.0 or newer.
 * Standalone |chef server_title| version 12.4.1 or newer.
-HA support in the near future.
+HA support will be provided in the near future.
-* |chef compliance| server version 1.0 or newer.
-* A service like ``ntp`` to ensure the servers have a correct time.
+* A service like ``ntp`` to ensure time is up-to-date on the servers.
 Authentication algorithms are sensitive to time drift.

 You can either install these versions or upgrade your existing installations to meet these requirements.